 - 2 cups chopped cherry tomatoes

-- 1/2 cup chopped red onion
+- ½ cup chopped red onion

-- 1/4 cup olive oil
+- ¼ cup olive oil

 - 4 tablespoons apple cider vinegar

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

-- 1/2 teaspoon dried oregano
+- ½ teaspoon dried oregano

-Slice or chop grilled chicken breasts.2 grilled chicken breasts
+- Slice or chop grilled chicken breasts.2 grilled chicken breasts

 - Place salad on serving plates.
 Arrange half of sliced grilled chicken breast on top of the salad, on each serving.